| Rev. Fr.

 of lust, wealth, and honor, and not rest until we have rooted them

+from our hearts.
 How do we live soberly, justly, and godly?
+We live

 soberly, when we fulfill all duties towards ourselves; justly, when